-2. Easy Chicken and Sausage Jambalaya – Easy Chicken and Sausage Jambalaya from Grits and Pinecones is the ultimate Mardi Gras food, and a staple found all along the Gulf Coast, but especially in Southern Louisiana.
+2. Easy Chicken and Sausage Jambalaya – Easy Chicken and Sausage Jambalaya, from Grits and Pinecones, is the ultimate Mardi Gras food.
+It’s a staple found all along the Gulf Coast, but especially in Southern Louisiana.
 You won’t believe how easy it is to prepare and it’s perfect for a quick weeknight meal with your family.
 Easy Chicken and Sausage Jambalaya is also a great make-ahead dish to serve company.

-5. Easy Hurricane Cocktail Recipe –“Laissez les bons temps rouler!”
+5. Easy Hurricane Cocktail Recipe -“Laissez les bons temps rouler!”
 Let the good times roll!
-That sentence sums up Mardi Gras, which is celebrated in cities around the world and culminates on Fat Tuesday, the Tuesday before Ash Wednesday which ushers in Lent.
-What better way to celebrate than with the famous Hurricane Cocktail from Grits and Pinecones!
+That sums up Mardi Gras.
+And no Mardi Gras celebration is complete without the famous Hurricane Cocktail.

-6. Mardi Gras King Cake – King Cake is an ultimate New Orleans confection that is decorated in Mardi Gras colors.
+6. Mardi Gras King Cake – King Cake is an ultimate New Orleans confection.
+It’s basically a giant cinnamon roll decorated in Mardi Gras colors.
 Purple signifies justice; green denotes faith; and gold or yellow signifies power.
 Traditionally, a tiny plastic baby is hidden in the King Cake.
 Whoever, ends up with the baby is named “King” for a day and bound by custom to host the next party and provide the King Cake.

 7. Spicy New Orleans Shrimp Creole – Shrimp Creole is a classic New Orleans dish with both Spanish and French undertones.
-It consists of shrimp cooked in a spicy mixture of diced tomatoes and the trinity of onion, celery and bell pepper.
+It consists of shrimp cooked in a spicy mixture of diced tomatoes and the trinity (onion, celery and bell pepper).
 Traditionally, shrimp creole is served with cooked white rice.
 Add a piece of freshly baked crusty french bread for an amazing meal!